 The original campus childcare center was established in 1972 as the Horton Child Care Center through the generosity of Metha Horton in honor of her husband, Edward.
 Margaret’s House was established in 1996 through the generosity of the late Alfred Davis, Vice President Emeritus, and named in honor of his wife, Margaret Welcher Davis.
 The program provides childcare for approximately 90 children of students, faculty, staff, and alumni.
 WCRIT makes an annual contribution to assist in providing tuition for children from low income families.

-Wallace Center is the recipient of books or media purchased in memory of, or in honor of WCRIT members.
+Wallace Library is the recipient of books or media purchased in memory of, or in honor of WCRIT members.
 Traditionally, the choices reflect the personal interests of the member.
 WCRIT also established the Women’s Council Collection, composed of books that focus on women’s issues.
 In addition, WCRIT has provided the financial means to preserve several of the oldest and most treasured historical records of the Institute.